nismod/open-gira/config/ARC/README.md

 ## Invoke workflow

-The general pattern to doing work with `open-gira` on `ARC` is to activate the environment (see above) and issue a request for a target file:
+The general pattern to doing work with `open-gira` on `ARC` is to start a `tmux` session (see above), activate the environment (see above) and issue a request for a target file:
 ```
 snakemake --profile config/ARC <target name>
 ```